toothbrush/toothbrush.github.io/recipes/eggplant-hamish.md

 them to get the juices out.

-Slice up tomatoes and eggplants into discs, place a layer of eggplants then a layer of tomatoes, then a layer of feta/mint/olives crumbled randomly in between each layer of tomato and eggplant.
+Slice up tomatoes and eggplants into discs, place a layer of eggplants alternated with tomatoes, then a layer of feta/mint/olives crumbled randomly in between each layer of tomato and eggplant.
 Repeat until your tomato and eggplant is finished.